theikegeraads/pycalc/README.md

 ### `+`

-The plus function can be used to add two integers.
+The plus operator can be used to add two integers.

 Example: `1+1`